Indulge in Delicious Cheeseburger Tot Nachos for Game Day

 Recipe Overview

-• Difficulty Level: This Garlic Butter Surf and Turf recipe is labeled as medium due to the need for timing coordination between the steak and shrimp.
+• Difficulty Level: This recipe is classified as medium level due to the techniques involved in tempering chocolate and working with ganache.

 Why You’ll Love This Recipe